Skip To Main Content

 School Indoor Air Quality (IAQ) Training - MN Dept. of Health (MDH)

-MDH is offering school IAQ plan trainings in fall 2025, in-person statewide, and a webinar.
-This training will discuss requirements and best practices for school IAQ.
+MDH offers school IAQ plan trainings in-person statewide, as well as a webinar.
+The training will discuss requirements and best practices for school IAQ.
 School staff, service providers, government officials, and others are welcome to attend.
 The training is free.
 Registration is required.
-See MDH School IAQ Plan Training (external site) for details and registration.
+See MDH School IAQ Plan Training (external site) for details about Fall 2026 trainings.

 Clean Air School Change (ALA program)